OSGeo/gdal/doc/source/programs/gdal_mdim_mosaic.rst

 Description
 -----------

-:program:`gdal mdim mosaic` builds a mosaic of a multidimensional array, from a list of input GDAL multidimensional datasets, that can be either a virtual mosaic in the :ref:`Multidimensional VRT (Virtual Dataset) <vrt_multidimensional>` format,
+:program:`gdal mdim mosaic` builds a mosaic of multidimensional array(s), from a list of input GDAL multidimensional datasets, that can be either a virtual mosaic in the :ref:`Multidimensional VRT (Virtual Dataset) <vrt_multidimensional>` format,